Thinkmill/emery/docs/pages/docs/getting-started.md

 ---
 title: Getting started
-description: How to get started with TS Runtime DX
+description: How to get started with Emery
 ---

 # {% $markdoc.frontmatter.title %}

-Follow the instructions below to use TS Runtime DX in your application.
+Follow the instructions below to use Emery in your application.

 &ZeroWidthSpace;